 And there are fresh strawberries in Cuba.
 Perhaps you can find them shipped in from Mexico for the resorts in Varadero or Cayo Coco.

 I hate to complain as July is mango AND avocado season in Cuba.
-Two of my favourite things that we cannot grow in Canada.
+Two of my favourite exotic fruits that we cannot grow in Canada.

 I really missed strawberries.

 When strawberry season started I had to stop looking at Instagram as friends posted their latest creations.

 Quick Strawberry Tarts

 I’m not sure where she found it, it’s likely from a box of Philadelphia cream cheese and then modified over the years.